netgainsystems/docs/content/_index.md

 ## Quick start
 ### Install the agent
-  Start collecting events and metrics from hosts and send them to Datadog.
+  Start collecting events and metrics from hosts and send them to NetGain Cloud Vista instance.

 <br>